 It is critically important to include contractors of RIA licensees as parties authorized under the licence because most financial institutions now outsource certain business activities, functions, and processes to meet the challenges of technology innovation, increased specialization, cost control pressures, and heightened competition.
 The contractual arrangement between the financial institution and the contractor makes the financial institution liable for the actions of the contractor.
-Further, federally regulated entities are subject to OSFI's outsourcing Guideline B-10 which sets standards for monitoring and oversight of the contractor, and requires the financial institution to take ultimate responsibility for outsourced activities.
+Further, federally regulated entities are subject to OSFI's outsourcing Guideline B-10 which sets standards for monitoring and oversight of the contractor, and requires the institution to take ultimate responsibility for outsourced activities.
 Including contractors under the authority granted to financial institutions holding an RIA licence would recognize the application of OSFI's outsourcing guideline and be appropriate with respect to the continued distribution of incidentally-offered insurance products by national financial institutions in BC.

-Adopting this optimal RIA regime feature - which is fully in place in Manitoba and largely facilitated in Saskatchewan (third party contractors can apply for their own RIA licence, based on an agency contract with an existing RIA licence holder); but is not yet in place in Alberta, the first province to introduce an RIA regime in 2000 - would also see BC's new RIA regime remain well-aligned with the principles of the province's own legislation -ie. (2(1)(b.1)(ii) of the Insurance Licensing Exemptions Regulation under the Financial Institutions Act -- which provides an exemption from licensing for a service provider under contract to a trust company, credit union, extra-provincial trust corporation, extra-provincial credit union, or bank in connection with incidental insurance.
+Adopting this optimal RIA regime feature - which is in place in Saskatchewan and Manitoba; but not yet in Alberta, the first province to introduce an RIA regime in 2000 - would also see BC's new RIA regime remain well-aligned with the principles of the province's own legislation -ie. (2(1)(b.1)(ii) of the Insurance Licensing Exemptions Regulation under the Financial Institutions Act) -- which provides an exemption from licensing for a service provider under contract to a trust company, credit union, extraprovincial trust corporation, extraprovincial credit union, or bank in connection with incidental insurance.